karim-agha/rc5/README.md

-# RC5 Entryption Algorithm implementation in Rust
+# RC5 Encryption Algorithm implementation in Rust

 This crate implements the RC5 algorithm described by Ronald Rivest in this paper: https://www.grc.com/r&d/rc5.pdf